supercam19/SMAPI-Profile-Manager/changlelog.md

 ### Additions
  - Added a new help menu to better assist users with the program (#43)

+### Fixes
+ - Fixed an issue where tooltips wouldn't render properly when the computer is running slow

 ## Update [v1.2.5] (March 7, 2023)
 An update to make the install process simpler and fix some bugs.